Table of Contents

 How is hemoglobin measured?

 Several methods exist for measuring hemoglobin, most of which are done currently by automated machines designed to perform different tests on blood.
 Within the machine, the red blood cells are broken down to get the hemoglobin into a solution.
-The free hemoglobin is exposed to a chemical containing cyanide which binds tightly with the hemoglobin molecule to form cyanomethemoglobin.
+The free hemoglobin is exposed to a chemical containing cyanide that binds tightly with the hemoglobin molecule to form cyanomethemoglobin.
 By shining a light through the solution and measuring how much light is absorbed (specifically at a wavelength of 540 nanometers), the amount of hemoglobin can be determined.
-Continue Reading

 “Anemia of Chronic Disease and Renal Failure.”
 Medscape.